kubedb/cli/docs/concepts/databases/postgres.md

 ### spec.streamingMode

 `spec.streamingMode` is an optional field that specifies the streaming mode (_synchronous / asynchronous_) of the standby replicas.
 KubeDB currently supports only **asynchronous** streaming mode.

+### spec.leaderElection

+There are three fields under Postgres CRD's `spec.leaderElection`.
+These values defines how fast the leader election can happen.

+- `leaseDurationSeconds`: This is the duration in seconds that non-leader candidates will wait to force acquire leadership.
+This is measured against time of last observed ack.
+Default 15 sec.
+- `renewDeadlineSeconds`: This is the duration in seconds that the acting master will retry refreshing leadership before giving up.
+Normally, LeaseDuration * 2 / 3.
+Default 10 sec.
+- `retryPeriodSeconds`: This is the duration in seconds the LeaderElector clients should wait between tries of actions.
+Normally, LeaseDuration / 3.
+Default 2 sec.

+If the Cluster machine is powerful, user can reduce the times.
+But, Do not make it so little, in that case Postgres will restarts very often.

 ### spec.archiver